cfpb/development/standards/python.md

 We follow [PEP8's line length](https://www.python.org/dev/peps/pep-0008/#maximum-line-length) instead of Django's for consistency with our other development standards.
 We follow [Django's recommended import ordering in Django projects](https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/#imports).

 We use [Black](http://black.readthedocs.io) to standardize formatting of our Python code and make linting easier.
-We do override the default line length for Black, however, to 78.
+We override the default Black line length to 79 to match PEP8.
 We also exclude generated files like migrations.
 We provide a sample [`pyproject.toml` file containing line length and exclude configuration for Black](../pyproject.toml).

 ## Linting